 Goodbye cursive?
 Get outta here!
 They’ve been talking about taking cursive out of schools.
 I saw this newspaper in a gas station while traveling last fall and practically cried before I ran to get the camera!
 My sister says the school her eight-year-old twins go to is no longer teaching cursive!
 Luckily my little nephews are amazing artists; they want to know how to do cursive and Shelly, my sister, teaches them.

-Learning cursive was the first connection between my brain, a pencil, and whatever artistic talent I had; moving the pencil just so to form letters, to make a little curl on an E, to bend the top of a T. I don’t know if it happened that way for other artists — but what if it was the same thing for some of the most talented artists, for example, like Monet, or DaVinci (who taught himself to write cursive backwards!), or John Singer Sargent?
+Learning cursive was the first connection between my brain, a pencil, and whatever artistic talent I had; learning to move the pencil just so to draw letters, to make a little curl on an E, to bend the top of a T took the same sort of concentration and creative thought as drawing a flower or a house.
+I don’t know if it happened that way for other artists — but what if it was the same thing for some of the most talented artists, for example, like Monet, or DaVinci (who taught himself to write cursive backwards!), or John Singer Sargent?
 What if it was???
 No pencil, no connection = just maybe, no art.
 Children see the learning of handwriting the same way they see art, learning to form their letters is like learning to draw.
 If you can make a letter, maybe you can make a rainbow.
 Not every child is going to be an artist, but what about the ones that would?

 And for sure, two out of these three books could never have been written if it wasn’t for cursive.
 Not to mention the Declaration of Independence, which wouldn’t have been half so interesting or informative if it had been written perfectly, on a computer, all mistakes and cross-outs deleted.